FriendsOfEpub/WillThatBeOverriden/ReadingSystems/Kindle/KDF-KFX/KindlePreviewer3.md

 I don’t really want to make it obscure so if you want further details, check [this post](http://www.mobileread.com/forums/showpost.php?p=3269649&postcount=360).

+You can also check `ionnames.csv` ([link](https://github.com/FriendsOfEpub/WillThatBeOverriden/blob/master/ReadingSystems/Kindle/KDF-KFX/ionnames.csv)).
+You’ll see `epub:type` and CSS properties + values in there so maybe we could build a list of supported styles from here.

 To sum things up, content is divided into fragments, and I quote jhowell:

 1. `document_data`, a list of sections in reading order;